 The primary objective of the City's investment activity is the preservation of capital in the overall portfolio.
-Each investment transaction shall be conducted in a manner to avoid capital losses, whether they are from securities defaults or erosion of market value.
+Each investment transaction shall be suitable to the financial requirements of the City and shall be conducted in a manner to avoid capital losses, whether they are from securities defaults or erosion of market value.